Mechanical Engineering Graduate Programs

 - We only admit for Fall quarters.
 The deadline for applications to the admissions office is January 1, 2015.
 The file completion deadline is 2/1/2015.
-All recommendations letters for the masters degree program must be entered through Interfolio.
+Recommendation letters for the masters degree program may be entered through Interfolio (preferred).

 - GRE is now required.
 Paper copies of electronic transmission is accepted and should be sent directly to the coordinator of the program, Dr. Saeed Niku, Mechanical Engineering, Cal Poly, San Luis Oispo, CA 93407.

 Deadlines For Blended (4+1) applicants: